 In addition to summit experiences and alpine romance, the Kitzbühel region and the province of Tyrol have a lot more to offer - the numerous cultural attractions include, for example, the Swarowski Crystal Worlds in Wattens, the Golden Roof in the provincial capital Innsbruck or the 800-year-old Kufstein Fortress and the Renaissance jewel Tratzenberg Castle.
 History buffs will also get their money's worth - the open-air museum Tyrolean Farms takes visitors on a journey into the past.
 The attractions can all be reached within a day trip from Kitzbühel and promise variety and excitement.

 Enjoyment has a very special significance in the Kitzbühel region - regional natural products such as cheese, schnapps and bacon, but also beer and wood are produced by hand in a long tradition.
 In the numerous show farms, visitors can look directly over the shoulders of the craftsmen and experience first-hand how production takes place - for example, in the Wilder Käser show dairy in Kirchdorf.
-In the farmer and farm stores of the region, for example in the Maurachhof store, the fresh delicacies can be purchased directly from the farmers.
+In the farm stores of the region such as Unsere Kiste shop, you can get fresh products directly from the farmers.
 Here under ab Hof Verkauf you can find a wider selection of farmer shops in Kitzbhel & surronding areas.